 Your law firm’s practice area pages are like the product descriptions for your services, and they don’t need to be overwhelmingly long.
 However, there may be other topics related to your practice areas that deserve to be thoroughly explained.

 Your law firm blog is the perfect place to offer up additional information that prospective clients may be looking up.
-Additionally, the more pages you build, the more likely your page is to be seen as an authority on practice area.
+Additionally, the more pages you build, the more likely your page is to be seen as an authority in the practice area.
 You will have more pages to internally link to as well.

 Getting granular with specific topics